On this page:

 To meet the requirements of the EAB quarantine all ash plants coming into non-quarantined areas of Maine must orginate from areas where EAB is not established.

 White pine blister rust (WPBR) quarantine

-- Currants and gooseberry plants cannot be sold in most areas of Maine
+- Currants and gooseberry plants cannot be sold or planted in most areas of Maine

 More information on WPBR from the Maine Forest Service including a map of where some Ribes spp. may be planted.

 - 33 invasive terrestrial plants cannot be sold in Maine

 The Maine Department of Agriculture, Conservation and Forestry has adopted rules (DOC 69KB) that prohibit the sale of 33 terrestrial plant species that meet the invasive plant criteria described in the rule.
 An additional 30 plants will be banned from sale starting January 1, 2024.
 The plants are:

 |Acer ginnala||Amur maple||January 1, 2018|

 |Acer platanoides||Norway Maple||January 1, 2018|